-There is a saying that the best jam is kept in small pots (would translate so something like the best things in life come in small packages).
-A saying that could be applied to Barcelona: a city of little extension – just 100 km2 – but with an inexhaustible offer of monuments and leisure.
-And not only that; even having a rather modest surface, it accommodates landscapes full of contrasts: sea, mountain, green areas, hills … To prove it, it is enough to visit some of the incredible viewpoints of Barcelona.
+There is a Catalan saying that says the best jam is kept in small pots (would translate so something like the best things in life come in small packages).
+A saying that could be applied to Barcelona: a city that is not that big in size – just 100 km2 – but with an inexhaustible offer of monuments and leisure.
+And not only that; even though it has a rather modest surface, it accommodates landscapes full of contrasts: sea, mountain, green areas, hills … To prove it, it is enough to visit some of the incredible viewpoints of Barcelona.

 Historic buildings, peaks, an old antiaircraft battery … We could even refer to our Lugaris Beach rental apartments, from whose terrace you get unique views over a pine forest and the Mediterranean.
-The range of options is huge, without a doubt, but we want to give you some suggestions so you can contemplate Barcelona from above.
+The range of options is huge, without a doubt, but we want to give you some suggestions so you can choose between the best views of Barcelona.
 Pay attention to this selection that we have prepared for you!

 Arenas Shopping Centre in Barcelona

-This old bullring, in operation until 1977 and reopened as a shopping center in 2011, is a privileged place to experience the feeling of having Barcelona at your feet.
+This former bullring, in operation until 1977 and reopened as a shopping center in 2011, is a privileged place to experience the feeling of having Barcelona at your feet.
 From its last floor you will view corners such as the Plaza de Espanya, the Palau Nacional de Montjuïc or the Escorxador park, where the sculpture Dona i Ocell (1983) by Joan Miró stands.
-Access is free if done from inside the enclosure (use the exterior lift has an additional cost).
+Access is free if you use the stairlift within the enclosure (using the exterior lift has an additional cost).

 National Art Museum of Catalonia

-Another amazing option on this list of best views of Barcelona is the aforementioned Palau Nacional de Montjuïc, seat of the National Art Museum of Catalonia (MNAC).
-From its terraces, you can admire the iconic silhouette of the Tibidabo mountain, whose 516 m above sea level make it the roof of the city.
-One piece of advice: if your budget allows it, take a lunch or dinner at the museum’s restaurant.
-Take the test: it will be a gift for the senses!
+Another amazing option on this list of best views of Barcelona is the aforementioned Palau Nacional de Montjuïc, where the National Art Museum of Catalonia (MNAC) is located.
+From its viewpoints, you can admire the iconic silhouette of the Tibidabo mountain, which is 516 m above sea level, turning it into the roof of the city.
+One piece of advice: if your budget allows it, you can have lunch or dinner at the museum’s restaurant.
+Try it out: it will be a gift for the senses!

-Built in 1694, this military construction was for centuries an instrument to control and police the Barcelona population.
-It also served as a military prison until 1960, when it was ceded to the city, and between 1963 and 2009.
+Built in 1694, this military construction was used as an instrument to control and surpress the Barcelona population for centuries.
+It also served as a military prison for the Francoist regime until 1960, when it was ceded to the city, and was a military museum between 1963 and 2009.
 After a short period of free access, the entrance to the castle is possible paying a small fee since March 2014.
-However, the extraordinary panoramic view from there justifies leaving a small amount at the box office.
-Take advantage of your visit to see the temporary and permanent exhibitions that house the castle’s premises.
+However, the extraordinary panoramic views of Barcelona from this spot justifies leaving a small amount of money at the box office.
+Take advantage of your visit to see the temporary and permanent exhibitions that the fortress-castle’s premises house.

 Have you been to Paris?
 If so, surely the temple of the Sacred Heart of Tibidabo will remind you of the most important church in the neighborhood of Montmartre, with which it shares its name.
-Walk inside and, above all, climb the terrace to see Barcelona from a privileged perspective.
-Another magnificent option, if you decide to spend the day at the Tibidabo amusement park, is to ride the mythical Atalaya, inaugurated in 1921 and from which you will see Barcelona at 550 m altitude.
-But if what you really want is to have a drink in a relaxed atmosphere, we encourage you to visit the emblematic Mirablau, a bar located in the area and whose windows offer a stunning panoramic scenery, making it one of the best rooftop bars in Barcelona.
+Walk inside and, above all, walk up to its terrace to see Barcelona from a privileged perspective.
+Another magnificent option, if you decide to spend the day at the Tibidabo amusement park, is to ride the mythical Atalaya, opened in 1921 and from which you will see Barcelona at 550 m altitude.
+But if what you really want is to have a drink in a relaxed atmosphere, we encourage you to visit the emblematic Mirablau, a venue located in the area and whose windows offer a stunning panoramic scenery, making it one of the best rooftop bars in Barcelona.

 Do you want something even more original?
 In that case, go to the Collserola tower, 288 m high and designed by the British architect Norman Foster.